 Frequently Asked Questions

-Yes, even if you do not have the bills, you can claim Section 80D deductions for medical insurance premiums paid for your senior citizen parents.
+Yes, even if you do not have the bills, you can claim Section 126 deductions for medical insurance premiums paid for your senior citizen parents.
 However, it is best to keep all relevant documents and receipts for record-keeping purposes and to be able to produce them if the Income Tax Department requests them.
 In the absence of bills, you can use the insurance company's premium receipt as proof of payment.

-The maximum limit for deductions under Section 80D of the Income Tax Act in India for the financial year 2022-23 is Rs.1.5 lakh.
+The maximum limit for deductions under Section 126 of the Income Tax Act, 2025, in India for the Tax Year 2026-27 is Rs.1.5 lakh.

 - Universities and educational institutions that have been approved